marviniciuz/w3schools/Readme.md

 6. Tab

 ### Exercises
-1. HTML : Completed 90 of 90 Exercises.
+1. HTML : Completed 90 of 90 Exercises - DONE.
 2. CSS : Completed 00 of 138 Exercises.
 3. Javascript : Completed 00 of 67 Exercises.